Nevill Smyth: First World War

+Post-war and final years

 Smyth was appointed a Knight Commander of the Order of the Bath in the 1919 Birthday Honours.
 On 30 July 1919 was appointed GOC 47th (1/2nd London) Division (Territorial Force).
 During the war he had also been awarded the Belgian Croix de Guerre, and the French Legion of Honour in the grade of Officer.
 In all, he was Mentioned in Despatches eleven times during his career.
 He was appointed colonel of the 3rd Dragoon Guards on 1 October 1920.
 He relinquished command of his division on 30 July 1923.
 Smyth retired from the British Army on 5 July 1924, and relinquished the colonelcy of the 3rd Dragoon Guards on 16 October 1925.

 Smyth served as the Honorary Colonel of the South African Natal Carbineers from 1920 to 1925 and then of the 37/39th Australian Infantry Battalion.

 In London in July 1918, Smyth married Evelyn Olwen Williams, daughter of Colonel Sir Osmond Williams, baronet and lord lieutenant of Merionethshire.
 Their three children were born in Britain before the family migrated to Australia.